grnet/pythia/README.md

-Design and implementation details can be found in the corresponding [paper](https://github.com/grnet/pythia/blob/master/docs/pythia.pdf) which will appear the Proceedings of the
+Design and implementation details can be found in the corresponding [paper](https://github.com/grnet/pythia/blob/master/docs/pythia.pdf) which will appear in the Proceedings of the
 [12th Workshop on Systems Security (EuroSec '19)](https://www.threat-arrest.eu/html/eurosec-2019/).

 For more information about the motivation and the tool's design decisions,